 - Are military Veterans at risk for mesothelioma?

-About a third of the 3,000 malignant mesothelioma diagnoses made each year affect Veterans.
-That’s because asbestos was widely used in almost all branches of the military from 1935 to 1975.
+About a third of the 2,500 malignant mesothelioma diagnoses made each year affect Veterans.
+That’s because asbestos was widely used in almost all branches of the military from the 1930s to 1980s.

 - Are some service members at greater risk for asbestos exposure?

 Navy Veterans are at the highest risk of asbestos exposure and thus mesothelioma.
-Asbestos was far more prevalent in Navy shipyards and ships built by the Navy before the mid-1970s.
+Asbestos was far more prevalent in Navy shipyards and ships built by the Navy before the 1980s.
 It was mostly used in engine and boiler rooms as well as other areas below deck.
-But asbestos was also found in navigation rooms, sleeping quarters and mess halls.

 - How were service members exposed to asbestos?